Sotho people: 19th century

-At the time of these developments, Moshoeshoe I gained control of the Basotho kingdoms of the southern highveld.
-Universally praised as a skilled diplomat and strategist, he moulded the disparate refugee groups escaping the Difaqane into a cohesive nation.
-His leadership allowed his small nation to survive the obstacles that destroyed other indigenous South African kingdoms during the 19th century, such as the Zulu Mfecane, the inward expansion of the voortrekkers and the plans of the Colonial Office.
+At the time of these developments, Moshoeshoe I skillfully and systematically unified a loose confederacy of Basotho clans and Nguni tribes that had settled there into what would become a modern state of Lesotho in the southern highveld.
+Universally praised as a skilled diplomat and strategist, he molded the disparate refugee groups escaping the Difaqane into a cohesive nation.
+His leadership allowed smaller Basotho clans who neighboured him to seek his protection allowing the small nation to survive the obstacles that destroyed other indigenous South African kingdoms during the 19th century, such as the Zulu Mfecane, the inward expansion of the voortrekkers and the plans of the Colonial Office.

 In 1822, Moshoeshoe established the capital at Butha-Buthe, an easily defensible mountain in the northern Drakensberg mountain range, thus laying the foundations of the eventual Kingdom of Lesotho.
 His capital was later moved to Thaba Bosiu.

 To deal with the encroaching voortrekker groups, Moshoeshoe encouraged French missionary activity in his kingdom.
 Missionaries sent by the Paris Evangelical Missionary Society provided the King with foreign affairs counsel and helped to facilitate the purchase of modern weapons.

 Aside from acting as state ministers, missionaries (primarily Casalis and Arbousset) played a vital role in delineating Sesotho orthography and printing Sesotho language materials between 1837 and 1855.
 The first Sesotho translation of the Bible appeared in 1878.

 In 1868, after losing the western lowlands to the Boers during the Free State–Basotho Wars, Moshoeshoe successfully appealed to Queen Victoria to proclaim Basutoland (modern Lesotho) a protectorate of Britain.
 Accordingly, the British administration was established in Maseru, the site of Lesotho's current capital.
 Local chieftains retained power over internal affairs, while Britain was responsible for foreign affairs and the defense of the protectorate.

 In 1869, the British sponsored a process to demarcate the borders of Basutoland.
 While many clans had territory within Basutoland, large numbers of Sesotho speakers resided in areas allocated to the Orange Free State, the sovereign voortrekker republic that bordered the Basotho kingdom.
-King Moshoeshoe died two years in 1870, after the end of war, and was buried at the summit of Thaba Bosiu.
+King Moshoeshoe died two years later in 1870, after the end of war, and was buried at the summit of Thaba Bosiu.